danielharrell/open-eyes-lect-2017-18/Open.md

 uninspired, ambitious and timid, scrupulous and dim-sighted.

-The subject of this passage, of course, is Dorothea's first husband.
-And Eliot addresses the reader directly, evidently to persuade us, if not to love Edward Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
-And we might still consider this a form of self-transcendence, or openness, in this case from reader to character; as Eliot gives us a point of view on Causabon to make him pitiable rather than contemptible.
-Or again, a center from which he can be regarded as self rather than other.
+The subject of this passage, of course, is the center of self mentioned in the last passage: Dorothea's first husband.
+In describing him, Eliot addresses the reader directly, it seems, to persuade us, if not to love Edward Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
+It is as if Eliot wants to *open* us to Causabon, to undergo a movement of transcendence from reader to character.
+For Eliot gives us a point of view on Causabon in this passage to make him pitiable rather than contemptible.
+Or again, she wants us to undergo a movement from self to self, by giving us a center from which another can be seen as self.

-But the passage itself describes what seems a second form of self-transcendence, where the self *is* transcended.
-Or we might call it self-consummation.
-For enjoyment, on this account, is a liberation from the self in need.
-But what remains, in deliverance, is not the self fulfilled, or even a self at all; but only the fulfillment itself, as if the self in need were needless, once the need is filled.
+But the passage itself, in describing what it means to enjoy, points, it seems, to a different form, and even opposite form of self-transcendence; one where where the self *is* transcended, altogether, in what we might call self-consummation.
+Enjoyment, on this account, is a liberation from the self in need.
+But what remains, in deliverance, is not the self fulfilled, or even a self at all; but only the fulfillment itself.
+It is as if the self in need were needless, once the need is filled.

 And Eliot offers this exalted description of enjoyment not to make *it* look exceptional, but rather to make the man incapable of it look exceptional.
+Her description of the self-consummation in enjoyment is not meant to puzzle us, but to move us, in a kind of poetic recollection of its truth, towards pity for anyone who has never known it.
+Of course we might question it, but as readers of the novel we are more likely to accept it; and Eliot expects this acceptance.
+But how could either be possible, unless there were indeed something true in her description?
+Something true, in other words, about the self-effacement in enjoyment, that makes it a way of being open without being closed?

+how could we accept it, nd how could such acceptance be possible, unless there was something true in our own experience of enjoyment One way to take the description seriously, of course, is to question it.
+But another way to take it seriously,

 We are taught otherwise.